-Gothic Revival (1880s - 1940s) Gothic Revival architecture in the United States du
+Gothic Revival (1880s - 1940s)

 Gothic Revival architecture in the United States during the 1880s and 1890s came in the form of colleges, universities, high schools, grade schools and, undoubtedly, churches and religious institutions.
 The Gothic architecture of the period reflected a refined version of the style that emulated the great English universities of Oxford and Cambridge, and of the schools and university buildings being constructed in the United States at the time, such as at Princeton, the University of Chicago and Bryn Mawr College in Bryn Mawr, Pennsylvania.
 However, more traditional versions of the Gothic Revival were often found in religious buildings.